“If women ran the world, we wouldn’t have wars, just intense negotiations every twenty-eight days.” Thus observed the inimitable Robin Williams.

 I’m sure I’ve left something out, so what have I missed, all you fair-minded readers?
 Let me know in the comments below!

 p.s.
-The picture above of Iron Lady, Margaret Thatcher is from Simon Doonan‘s window display in Barney’s NYC (department store).
+The picture above of Iron Lady, Margaret Thatcher is from Simon Doonan‘s window display in Barney’s NYC.
+(That’s a department store, in case you didn’t know.)
 Doonan described the look on Thatcher’s face as “having identified a foul odor.”